mzazon/awesome-cloud-projects/aws/eks-multitenant-security/eks-multitenant-security.md

 Multi-tenant security in Kubernetes requires a layered approach that combines multiple isolation mechanisms to achieve comprehensive security.
 The implementation presented here demonstrates "soft multi-tenancy" using native Kubernetes constructs, which provides logical isolation while maintaining cost efficiency through shared infrastructure.
 This approach is particularly suitable for enterprise environments with semi-trusted tenants or SaaS applications requiring moderate isolation levels.

 The integration of AWS IAM with Kubernetes RBAC creates a robust authentication and authorization framework.
 AWS IAM handles identity management and cluster-level authentication, while Kubernetes RBAC provides fine-grained authorization within the cluster.
 This dual-layer security model ensures that access control is enforced at both the AWS API level and the Kubernetes API level, reducing the risk of privilege escalation and unauthorized access.
+The modern EKS access entries feature provides better auditability and eliminates the complexity of managing the aws-auth ConfigMap.

 Network policies provide crucial network-level isolation by implementing microsegmentation within the cluster.
 Unlike traditional network security that relies on perimeter defenses, network policies create pod-level firewall rules that prevent lateral movement between tenant workloads.
 This is essential for compliance requirements and defense-in-depth strategies, particularly in environments handling sensitive data or regulated workloads.
+The policies implemented here follow a default-deny approach with explicit allow rules for necessary communication.

 Resource quotas and limit ranges ensure fair resource distribution and prevent resource starvation scenarios.
 By implementing both namespace-level quotas and pod-level limits, administrators can guarantee minimum resource availability for each tenant while preventing any single tenant from consuming excessive cluster resources.
 This resource governance is critical for maintaining SLA commitments and ensuring predictable performance across all tenants.
+The limit ranges also provide default resource requests and limits for containers that don't specify them.

 > **Tip**: For enhanced security in highly regulated environments, consider implementing additional controls such as Pod Security Standards, OPA Gatekeeper policies, or container image scanning.
 Review the [AWS EKS Security Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/security.html) for comprehensive security recommendations.